Skip to content

 Frontend that doesn't look like an admin template

 React 19 + Vite 8 + Tailwind 4 + shadcn/ui.
-Dark-first, glass cards, deep violet primary, electric cyan accent, framer-motion entry animations.
+Dark-first, glass cards, blue primary, amber accent, framer-motion entry animations.

 • Zustand auth + prefs stores, TanStack Query for server state